onzfonz/comp227/src/content/1/en/part1c.md

 }
 ```

-Since we now have an easily reusable <i>Button</i> component, we've also implemented new functionality into our application by adding a button that can be used to decrement the counter.
+Since we now have an easily reusable `Button` component, we've also implemented new functionality into our application by adding a button that can be used to decrement the counter.

-The event handler is passed to the <i>Button</i> component through the *onClick* prop.
+The event handler is passed to the `Button` component through the `onClick` prop.
 The name of the prop itself is not that significant, but our naming choice wasn't completely random.
 React's own official [tutorial](https://reactjs.org/tutorial/tutorial.html) suggests this convention.